Alex & Eve: History of Alex Lykos

 Alex Lykos (born in Marrickville, Sydney) is a writer, theatre-maker, filmmaker and actor.
 Lykos wrote the Alex & Eve stage play scripts during Greece's win at the 2004 Euro Championship, where Greece was spoken regularly after their win, incorporating Greece into a stage play which focused on "men's struggles with love, insecurities and identity."
 Lykos fused this idea when he met a Lebanese Muslim and explored the possibility of a romantic relationship evolving between the two, focusing on the "30s male trying to find somebody."
+In 2005, Lykos formed his own production company, Bulldog Theatre Company Inc. after his Alex & Eve script was rejected by other companies.

 The characters of the film are loosely based on Alex Lykos' life, with scripts developing from many of his 2003 journal entries, with his immigrant parents influencing the characters of George and Chloe.
 The character Eve is loosely based on a Lebanese Muslim girl Lykos dated for a few months.
-The character Alex, in the film, is written as a math schoolteacher, whilst Lykos studied teaching maths.
+The character Alex, in the film, is written as a math schoolteacher, whilst Lykos studied teaching maths, and is a substitute teacher at Dulwich Hill high school.
 Lykos played the role of 'Alex' in his stage plays, including its sequels, for approximately ten years (around 2006 to 2016), identifying his close connection with the character.
 Alex & Eve was Lykos' first feature film both for writing the screenplay and performing on screen.

-Personal life

-Alex Lykos was born in Paddington, Sydney to Greek migrant parents, originating from the Greek island of Samos.
-He grew up in Marrickville, Sydney, receiving a tennis scholarship in the US for 9 years.
-He studied Maths's teaching at the Western Kentucky University.
-At the age of 30, he moved back to Sydney and began studying the arts, writing his own scripts and journal entries.
-In 2005, Lykos formed his own production company, Bulldog Theatre Company Inc. after his Alex & Eve script was rejected by other companies.